Sarafian/sarafian.github.io/_posts/2018-09-12-devops-vs-automation-culture-what-is.md

   - Requires adaptation.
   - Requires alignment with your customers.
   - Trust is even more important and often goes beyond the signed contracts like a between gentlemen agreement.
+- DEVOPS requires techincal excellence.
+Without it, you are just looking for trouble.
+- DEVOPS is not cheap.

 And before signing off, here are some tips: